Auto-Rig

 A quick search in Google (such as “blender weight painting tutorial”) will give you the basis of the Blender’s weight painting tools if you don’t know them, this is something I won’t elaborate more here.
 Basically, it’s all about browsing the vertex groups list and painting the weights.
 If you’re new to Blender skinning, you can check these two videos: Rig Tips 1, Rig Tips 2

 The Mike Rig is a free character rigged with Auto-Rig Pro, it can be used as a reference to understand how the weights must be distributed for each bone.
+The facial rig is a mix of shape keys and bones.

 Here are a few notes about some specific painting regions: